MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 >[!IMPORTANT]
 > This feature is available to public preview customers only.
 Features described here are subject to change.

-HR analysts and other leaders in your organization can bring Microsoft Viva Glint survey scores into Microsoft Viva Insights to learn how people feel – Glint - along with how people work - Insights.
+HR analysts and other leaders in your organization can bring Microsoft Viva Glint survey scores into Microsoft Viva Insights to learn how people feel–Glint-along with how people work - Insights.
 This integration gives your organization a complete picture of the employee's experience.

 *Applies to: Viva Glint admin, Viva Insights admin*